agi-hub/AGIAgent/README.md

 **AGI Bot** is an AI-powered intelligent code generation and autonomous task execution system that automatically decomposes complex tasks and completes them through multi-round iterations with tool calls.

 AGI Bot takes user prompts and a working directory as input, and outputs an edited working directory where the LLM places code, documentation, and other output files in the workspace folder.
 AGI Bot operates in a multi-round iterative mode, where each round represents an interaction process between the LLM and tools.
 The system sends system prompts, user prompts, chat history, and previous tool execution results to the LLM, which then autonomously decides on the next round of tool calls (such as writing files, searching code repositories, executing terminal commands, etc.).
 These calls are described in XML format and then parsed and executed by the tool execution module.
 The execution results are passed to the LLM in the next round.
 When the LLM determines that the task is complete, it sends a task completion signal, and the program can optionally perform task summarization.
-All LLM editing operations are completed in the workspace directory under the user-defined working directory (out-dir).
+All LLM editing operations are completed in the workspace directory under the user-defined working directory (--dir).
 Additionally, to control context length, chat history summarization is triggered when the chat context threshold is exceeded.
 Web search results can optionally be summarized.

 AGI Bot runs in the terminal by default.
 For users with GUI or web access needs, we also provide a Web GUI that includes all the functionality needed for task execution, plus file upload/download, file preview, and task execution monitoring features.